isabelc/wp-family-tree/readme.txt

 == Changelog ==

+= 1.0.4 =

+* bug fix: added jquery to list of included scripts

 = 1.0.3 =

 * made it so the family tree is centered around the ancestor on loading the page